tenstorrent/tt-metal/docs/source/ttnn/ttnn/tutorials.rst

 .. _Tutorials:

 .. note::
-   TT-NN tutorials currently work on Grayskull only.
+   Certain TT-NN tutorials currently work on Grayskull only.
+Please check the specific pages of tutorials below for more information.

 Tutorials
 #########